 Recognize and apply select foundational Canadian history, geography, government and economic facts and concepts to respond to test questions.

-Remember middle and some high school math and various problem-solving techniques.
+Remember middle and some high school math, and various problem-solving techniques.

 Manipulate different test answer formats such as ordering, drag and drop and selecting.